Cantera/cantera-website/pages/tutorials/input-files.rst

          .. container:: card-text

-            This tutorial covers the details of the CTI format and its syntax
+            This tutorial covers the details of the legacy CTI format and its syntax *(Deprecated in Cantera 2.6)*